potassco/clingo-dl/README.md

     make FLAGS

-to the default configuration file `FLAGS`.
+to create the default configuration file `FLAGS`.
 The default paths there point to locations in our development environment and probably have to be adjusted.
 Note that it is not necessary to install clingo but just to compile it.
 Point the include path to the folder where the `clingo.hh` file is, and the library paths to the place where the `libclingo.so` file is.
 If clingo is installed globally the CPPFLAGS and LDFLAGS can be left empty.
 Then run

     make